Tropical Black Bean and Pineapple Tostadas (Vegan)

 ·

 This is one of those "recipes" that's more of an idea rather than a specific list of ingredients and steps.
-That's because you can take this idea and use it however you like!
-Just like you can put pretty much anything in a taco or on a tostada, you can dress these pineapple "tostadas" up with whatever toppings you love.
-The options are endless!
-Your favorite grilled protein would be great instead of or in addition to beans.
-Use whatever veggies you like!
-You could even grill the pineapple disks for a lovely charred flavor.
+You can take this concept and use it however you wish.
+Just like you can put pretty much anything in a taco, you can dress these pineapple tostadas up with whatever Mexican-inspired and/or tropical components you enjoy.
+Feel free to swap the veggies, add your grilled chopped protein of choice, and top them with whatever garnishes inspire you (pickled onion, jalapeno, tomatoes, spicy salsa, etc., would all be great).

-As you're deciding how you want to top these beauties, just keep in mind that the pineapple is very sweet and very acidic.
-You'll want something spicy (you'll see below that I suggest marinating the black beans in hot sauce) to counteract that sweetness, and a couple neutral elements to provide freshness (e.g. the romaine I've shown here).
-I'd also stay away from dairy since it's sort of weird alongside pineapple.
+As you're deciding how you want to top these beachy black bean tostadas, just keep in mind that the pineapple is both sweet and acidic.
+Accordingly, you'll want something spicy to counteract that sweetness (you'll see below that I suggest marinating the black beans in hot sauce) and a couple neutral elements to provide freshness (e.g., the romaine and bell peppers I've shown here).

 Make-Ahead Tips

-If you want to make these in advance, you can do everything the day before except the assembly.
-Cut the pineapple, slice up all the veggies, and marinate the cabbage and beans; just keep everything in separate containers.
-When you're ready to serve, you just need to assemble and garnish, which will take all of 10 minutes.
+If you want to make these tropical black bean tostadas in advance, you can do everything the day before except the assembly.
+Cut the pineapple, slice all the veggies (except the avocado), and marinate the cabbage and beans; just keep everything in separate, sealed containers in the refrigerator.
+When you're ready to serve, just assemble and garnish; it won't take more than ten minutes.
+Leave the avocado off until the last possible moment to avoid browning.

 • Black beans

 • Hot sauce.
 Use whatever you like best to give the beans some kick.
-I prefer a fruity, acidic one here to match the flavor of the pineapple.
-If you don't have hot sauce on-hand, some lime juice and a little pinch of cayenne will work fine too.
+If you don't have hot sauce on-hand, some lime juice and a few generous pinches of cayenne will work fine too.

 • Salt